Our Team

 Dr Mathew Leonardi

-Dr Mathew Leonardi is an advanced gynaecological surgeon and sonologist (ultrasound specialist) at McMaster University Medical Centre in Hamilton, Canada.
-He has submitted his PhD thesis at the University of Sydney which is focused on the utility of ultrasound in the diagnosis and surgical management of endometriosis.
+Dr Mathew Leonardi is an expert in complex gynecology, endometriosis excision surgery and gynaecological ultrasound at McMaster University Medical Centre in Hamilton, Canada.
 He is an honorary adjunct lecturer at the University of Adelaide.
+His philosophy of care includes working in an interdisciplinary team and patient-centred decision making.
+He has been awarded his PhD from the University of Sydney which is focused on the utility of ultrasound in the diagnosis and surgical management of endometriosis.

-After completion of a two-year subspecialty fellowship training program under the supervision of Professor George Condous, Dr Leonardi became an expert in endometriosis excision surgery and gynaecological ultrasound.
-Since immersing himself in the clinical and academic world of endometriosis in 2017, he has published over 50 peer-reviewed scientific articles, several textbook chapters, and presented at several international congresses (ISUOG, SEID, AAGL, AGES, WFUMB) on endometriosis.
+Dr Leonardi is a nationally and internationally recognized leader in his field.
+He has published over 90 peer-reviewed scientific articles, several textbook chapters, and presented at numerous international congresses on endometriosis.
 He has received numerous awards for his conference presentations on endometriosis.
-Now, Dr. Leonardi is a nationally and internationally recognized leader in gynaecological surgery and ultrasound.
-He is an avid researcher, actively contributing academically to the advancement of women’s health.
+He is an avid researcher, actively contributing academically to the advancement of gynecologic health.

-Dr. Leonardi was appointed a World Endometriosis Society Junior Ambassador in January 2020 and founding member of the Next Generation Committee at the International Society of Ultrasound in Obstetrics and Gynecology.
+Dr. Leonardi is on the World Endometriosis Society Early Career Board and a founding member of the Next Generation Committee at the International Society of Ultrasound in Obstetrics and Gynecology.
 He is currently contributing to the Clinical Practice Guidelines on Endometriosis for the Society of Obstetricians and Gynaecologists of Canada.
-He is an Associate Editor for Reproduction & Fertility and on the Editorial Board for the Journal of Minimally Invasive Gynecology.
+He is an Associate Editor for Reproduction & Fertility and on the Editorial Board for the Journal of Minimally Invasive Gynecology, Ultrasound in Obstetrics and Gynecology, and the Journal of Obstetrics and Gynaecology of Canada.
+He is part of an international research group named Imagendo, which won the most prestigious science award in Australia, the 2023 ANSTO Eureka Prize for Innovative Use of Technology.

 Dr Alex Hawkey

-Dr Alex Hawkey is a Research Fellow in women’s sexual and reproductive health, based at the Translational Health Research Institute, Western Sydney University (WSU).
-I completed my PhD in 2018, exploring the sexual and reproductive health of migrant and refugee women in Australia.
-I am a board member of the international Society for Menstrual Cycle Research and the Australian Society for Psychosocial Obstetrics and Gynaecology.
-I am also an Associate Editor of the journal Women’s Reproductive Health.
+Dr. Alex Hawkey is a Senior Research Fellow in women’s sexual and reproductive health, based at the Translational Health Research Institute, Western Sydney University (WSU).
+She is an investigator on research grants totalling more than three million dollars, including being an NHMRC Emerging Leadership Fellow.
+She serves as a board member of the Society for Menstrual Cycle Research and the Australian Society for Psychosocial Obstetrics and Gynaecology and is the co-academic lead for Western Sydney University’s Menstrual Cycle Research Network.
+Dr. Hawkey is also an Associate Editor of the journal Women’s Reproductive Health.

-I work at the intersection of public health and cultural enquiry to explore inequities in sexual and reproductive health experienced by marginalised groups of women.
-In particular my research explores how cultural and religious beliefs and practices impact on migrant and refugee women’s experiences of menarche, menstruation, menopause and management of endometriosis.
-I am also an investigator on a project which explores a psychosocial supportive intervention for women with endometriosis, a study that seeks to explore women’s experiences of family relationships and parenting, and a co-author of an upcoming WSU whitepaper entitled “What’s the Bloody Big Deal?
-How Australian schools and workplaces can benefit from and help break the menstrual taboo”.
+Dr. Hawkey’s research sits at the intersection of public health and cultural inquiry, exploring inequities in sexual and reproductive health experienced by marginalized groups of women.
+She has a particular interest in how cultural and religious beliefs and practices affect migrant and refugee women’s experiences of menarche, menstruation, menopause, and fertility decision-making.
+Dr. Hawkey is an investigator on a project exploring the impact of endometriosis on mothering and family relationships, a supportive text message intervention named EndoSMS for women with endometriosis and works as part of a larger team to examine workplace policies for people with endometriosis.
+Additionally, she is a co-author of the whitepaper entitled “What’s the Bloody Big Deal?
+How Australian schools and workplaces can benefit from and help break the menstrual taboo.”

 Ms Donna Ciccia